Octagon-simon/octaValidate-PHP/README.md

 In File validation, we have rules such as;

 - ACCEPT - Use this rule to list out the file extensions allowed for upload.
 Eg. .png, .jpeg.
 - ACCEPT-MIME - Use this rule to list out the file MIME types allowed for upload.
 It supports a wildcard.
 Eg audio/\*, image/\*, image/jpeg, image/png.
+> It is recommended to use `ACCEPT-MIME` rule to validate file types
 - SIZE - This rule makes sure that the size of the file or files provided must be equal to the specified value.
 - MINSIZE - This rule makes sure that the size of the file or files provided must be up to the specified value or more.
 - MAXSIZE  - This rule makes sure that the size of the file or files provided must be the specified value or less.
 - others includes; FILES, MINFILES, and MAXFILES

-> Note that **size, minsize & maxsize** works on both single or multiple file upload.
+> Note that **size, minsize & maxsize** works on both single or multiple files upload.

 For example;